 - 4 cloves garlic, minced

-- 1 teaspoon salt and pepper, (more to taste if needed)
+- 1 teaspoon salt and pepper, (more to taste if desired)

 - 2 cups chicken stock

-- 8 ounces cheddar cheese, cut into 1-inch cubes
+- 8-ounce block of cheddar cheese, cut into 1-inch cubes

 Instructions